koaning/simsity/README.md

 > Simsity is a Super Simple Similarities Service[tm]. <br>
 > It's all about building a neighborhood.
 Literally! <br>

 This simple library is partially inspired by [this blogpost by Max Woolfe](https://minimaxir.com/2025/02/embeddings-parquet/).
 You don't always need a full fledged vector database.
-Polars and numpy might be all you need.
-And for those moments, `simsity` is all you need to build a neighborhood!
+Polars and numpy might be plenty!
+And for those moments, `simsity` is all you need.

 ## Install